Zapper-fi/protocol/docs/api-intro/human-readable-transactions/timeline-event.md

 # Timeline Events

-Presents any onchain transaction in a simple descriptive summary with references to dynamic elements of the transaction such as tokens, NFTs, and accounts.
+Presents the details of an onchain transactions with a simple descriptive summary, dynamic elements such as apps, tokens, NFTs, and accounts, as well as other transaction details.

 ---